puppetlabs/vault-plugin-secrets-oauthapp/README.md

 #### `PUT` (`write`)

 Retrieve an authorization code URL for the given state.
+Some providers may not provide the plugin with information about this URL, in which case accessing this endpoint will return an error.

 | Name | Description | Type | Default | Required |
 |------|-------------|------|---------|----------|